rockzeng/pipefy-api-docs/comment_post.md

 ## POST /comments.json

-Creates a nes comment.
+Creates a new comment.
 The body of the JSON document tells which card, in which phase the comment is created.

 ```json
 {